Lecture

 number = 123 formatted = "number: {:5}".format(number) # Set width to 5 # Inserts 2 spaces before 123 print(formatted) # "number: 123",

-If you want to pad the width with zeros, prefix the width with 0.
+To pad the width with zeros, prefix the width value with a 0.

 Integer output formatting example